-Above: A handmade rawhide snowshoe rocking chair can we sourced from a variety of sites; this vintage Vermont Tubbs Snowshoe Chair is available on 1st Dibs.
-Two other sources are Snow Source, and Iverson Seek Wilderness (which also offers upright snowshoe chairs).
+Above: A handmade rawhide snowshoe rocking chair we sourced from a variety of sites; this vintage Vermont Tubbs Snowshoe Chair is available on 1st Dibs.
+Another source is Iverson Seek Wilderness, which also offers upright snowshoe chairs.

 Above: DWR’s Skagen Nesting Tables, inspired by midcentury designs by Arne Hovmand-Olsen, are made of solid walnut; $578 for the set.

-Above: West Elm's Solid Silk Hand-Loomed Pillow Covers in an array of muted neutrals are currently on sale for $44 each.
+Above: West Elm’s Silk Hand-Loomed Pillow Covers in an array of muted neutrals are $44 each.